aliaksandr960/maps_screenshot_to_3d/README.md

 **Recently, several high-quality monocular depth estimation models have been released, such as Apple's DepthPro.
 Inspired by this, I created a simple playground to experiment with generating point clouds and 3D models from aerial imagery—specifically Google Maps screenshots.**

+**This is an experimental setup, and the resulting 3D models may vary in quality — in many cases, they can look rough or distorted.**

 ### Screenshot requrements:
 - Rectangular framing: The image should be roughly rectangular in shape to maintain alignment and avoid distortion.
 - Urban content: There should be visible buildings; the algorithm removes low-contrast areas like roads, trees, or water surfaces.